robertodeveloper00/INSURE/README.md

 # INSURE

-This is a challeneg I took from https://www.frontendmentor.io/.
+This is a challenge I took from https://www.frontendmentor.io/.

 The main idea is to form muscle memory around pixel-perfection, mobile-first and responsiveness.
 I'm using React just for practice and familiarity, working with Components, passing Props for Custom Components and working with CSS Modules.

-Inspired by Kevin Powell https://www.youtube.com/watch?v=bn-DQCifeQQ RESPOSNIVE DESIGN MADE EASY
+Inspired by Kevin Powell https://www.youtube.com/watch?v=bn-DQCifeQQ RESPONSIVE DESIGN MADE EASY

 ## The approach

 ### Step One

-* Lay out all of the HTML first, while using the web version of the design as a reference.
+* Lay all of the HTML first, while using the web version of the design as a reference.
 * In this specific case since I'm using React, that means also laying out all of the Components.

 ### Step Two

 * Start adding styles from the broad to the narrow.
 Keep it simple and general at first.
-* At this point we start adding the fonts, color palletes, custom properties, paddings, utility classes and so on.
+* At this point we start adding the fonts, color pallets, custom properties, paddings, utility classes and so on.

 ### Step Three